MachineHunter/UefiPack/README.md

 ## Components Description
 * UefiPackPkg (edk2)
 	* UefiPackDxe: Retrive TPM key and provides UefiPackProtocol for unpack
+	* UefiPackSmm: Retrive TPM key and provides UefiPackSmmProtocol for unpack
-	* SealKeyDxe: Seal key to TPM (PCR value can be read by using UefiPackDxe)
+	* SealKeyDxe: Seal key to TPM (PCR value can be read by using UefiPackDxe/UefiPackSmm)
+	* TestDxe: Sample DXE driver for testing
-	* TestDxe: Simple dxe Driver for testing
+	* TestDxe: Sample SMM module for testing
 * UefiPackPacker (VS2019)
-	* UefiPackPacker.exe: Packs Dxe Driver which can be unpacked by UefiPackDxe
+	* dxe-packer.cpp: Packs DXE driver which can be unpacked by UefiPackDxe
+	* smm-packer.cpp: Packs SMM module which can be unpacked by UefiPackSmm
+	* bootloader-packer-fail.cpp: Supposed to pack boot loader/boot manager (such as bootmgfw.efi) but currently not working
+	* main.cpp: Copy the contents of one of the code above and compile to build a packer executable

 <br/>